xster/flutter-wiki/Flutter-build-release-channels.md

+## Flutter's channels

 Flutter has the following channels, in increasing order of stability:

+### master

-* `master`: The current tip-of-tree, absolute latest cutting edge build.
+The current tip-of-tree, absolute latest cutting edge build.
 Usually functional, though sometimes we accidentally break things.

+### dev

-* `dev` (previously known as `alpha`): The latest fully-tested build.
+Previously known as `alpha`, this is the latest fully-tested build.
 Usually functional, but see [[Bad Builds]] for a list of known "bad" dev builds.

+### beta

-* `beta`: Every few weeks, we pick the "best" `dev` build of the previous month or so, and promote it to `beta`.
+Every few weeks, we pick the "best" `dev` build of the previous month or so, and promote it to `beta`.
 These builds have been tested with our [[codelabs]].

-Eventually we will also have a `release` build, which will be the best `beta` build of the previous year or so, but we haven't yet reached a quality level that we are sufficiently happy with to use this label yet.
+> Eventually we will also have a `release` build, which will be the best `beta` build of the previous year or so, but we haven't yet reached a quality level that we are sufficiently happy with to use this label yet.

 ## How to change channels